volume-em/empanada/docs/plugin/tutorials.rst

 To correct mistakes, use the proofreading tools to paint, erase, merge, split, and delete labels.

 Let's look at the second image in the stack.
-First, select the correct labels layer in the left hand panel (**b**).
-Hover the cursor over the label you'd like to edit and make note of the label ID in the bottom left corner of the napari window (**c**).
-Type this ID in the label field shown in panel (**a**).
-Paint and erase options are denoted by the blue and red arrows in **a**, respectively.
+First, select the correct labels layer in the lower left hand panel (**b**).
+Next, select the dropper tool, denoted by the green arrow in panel **a**, and click on the label you'd like to edit.
+Paint and erase tools are denoted by the blue and red arrows in **a**, respectively.
+Simply click and drag to make corrections.

 .. image:: ../_static/paint_erase.png
   :align: center